A wholemeal version of the nation’s favourite sponge cake. This wholemeal Victoria sandwich is filled with homemade strawberry jam.

 - 275 g golden caster sugar (I used vanilla sugar)

 - 4 eggs

-- 275 g wholemeal flour largest bran sieved out
+- 275 g wholemeal flour largest bits of bran sieved out

 - 2 tsp baking powder